sdondley/ClimateChangeChat/perl.md

 ### Step 1: Install the language server(s)
 * There are 2 langauge servers to choose from, Perl Language Server (PLS) and Perl::LanguageServer
-    * Install one of both if you want to try them both:
+    * From the command line, install one of both if you want to try them both:
         * `cpanm PLS`
         * `cpanm Perl::LanguageServer`
 * Step 1 is done

 ### Step 2: Install the nvim-lspconfig plugin with git and install into neovim
-* Use your favorite vim package manager
+* Use your favorite vim package manager to install it
-    * Don't know what a package manager is?
+    * or the one you hate
-        * Google "how to isntall a vim plugin"
+        * makes no difference to me
-* Github repo for nvim-lspconfig
+* Github repo for nvim-lspconfig is here:
     * `https://github.com/neovim/nvim-lspconfig`
 * Step 2 is done